-The modeled available groundwater for the Seymour Aquifer in Groundwater Management Area 6 consistent with the desired future conditions declines from approximately 174,000 acre-feet per year to 148,000 acre-feet per year between 2010 and 2060.
-Table 1 contains the modeled available groundwater subdivided by county, regional water planning area, and river basin for use in the regional water planning process.
+The modeled available groundwater for the Seymour Aquifer that achieves the desired future condition adopted by Groundwater Management Area 6 slightly decreases from 181,589 to 173,102 acre-feet per year between 2020 and 2070.
+The modeled available groundwater is summarized by groundwater conservation district and county in Table 1.
+Table 5 summarizes the modeled available groundwater by county, river basin, and regional water planning area for use in the regional water planning process.